DemmyDemon/questgiver/README.md

 ### The "AUTO" scenario

 On the GTAV map, there are thousands upon thousands of scenario locations, where the NPC peds *do stuff*.
 They talk on the phone, they use the ATM, they sit in a chair, they eat a burger.
 All these are map scenarios.
-If you set the [Location](#location) of an NPC within 2.5 meters of such a scenario, you can specify the scenario in your configuration as `SCENARIO.auto` or `"AUTO"`, and `questgiver` will do it's level best to use whatever scenario is there.
+If you set the [Location](#location) of an NPC within 2.5 meters of such a scenario, you can specify the scenario in your configuration as `SCENARIO.auto` or `"AUTO"`, and `questgiver` will do it's best to use whatever scenario is there.

 [TaskUseNearestScenarioToCoordWarp](https://docs.fivem.net/natives/?_0x58E2E0F23F6B76C3) has some of the details for my fellow nerds.